-RV Pellet Stoves: A complete guide
+RV Pellet Stoves: A complete guide for 2021

 Over the years I’ve considered many options for heating my RV, it seems that no matter what I try, keeping my RV warm in an affordable way just never works too well and finding the best RV heating source is nowhere to be found.

 I’ve noticed that most of my heat escapes through the RV windows as well as my microwave vent and most electrical and oil appliances are just too darn expensive.

 Up until now I’ve relied on a portable propane heater but really despise lugging those little propane bottles around, I’ve just never been a fan.

 Fast forward to today, I can tell you my favorite way to heat my RV is a pellet stove.
 For those of you who don’t know what these are, it acts like a modern furnace that burns little compacted pellets from different biofuel sources mainly from waists from wood waste such as corn stalk, and sawmill wood.

 The neat thing about these wood pellets is they burn cleaner than wood and give off less obnoxious smoke and are better for the environment.The cost efficiency of burning wood pellets is WAY better than oil or propane.